-The one year Postgraduate Programme in Mathematics of University of Jammu is a one year programme in the regular mode consisting of two semesters and carries 51 credits with each Course of 5 Credits (5 credits are divided into two parts: 4 credits for Theory (Th) and 1 credit for Practicals/Tutorials (P/T)) and the Research Thesis/Project/Project in Semester II shall carry 16 Credits.
-In Semester I, first two courses are compulsory and students can choose any three courses out of rest of the given courses whereas in Semester II, students can choose any two courses out of the given list of courses.
+The Two Years Postgraduate Program in Mathematics of University of Jammu is a two-year program in the regular mode consisting of four semesters and carries 96 credits with each Course of 5 Credits (5 credits are divided into two parts: 4 credits for Theory (Th) and 1 credit for Practicals/Tutorials (P/T)) and the Research Thesis/Project/Patent in Semester IV shall carry 16 Credits.
+All courses in Semesters I and II are compulsory.
+In Semester III, first three courses are compulsory and students can choose any two courses out of rest of the given courses whereas in Semester IV, students can choose any two courses out of the given list of courses and 16 credits Research Thesis/Project/Patent is compulsory.